-The Garret's ranking technique was used to analyze the of merits and demerits of solar and electric operated tubewell irrigation of sample farms.
+The Garret's ranking technique was used for the analysis of merits and demerits of solar and electric operated tubewell irrigation of sample farms (Thulasiyammal et al., 2019).
 The respondents were asked to rank their merits, demerits of solar operated and electric operated wells in crop irrigation.
 In Garrett's ranking technique, these ranks were converted into per cent position by using the formula,